Dr Shenaz Ahmed

 Research interests

-Shenaz’s research interests are in understanding the psychological, social and ethical aspects of genetic, genomic and prenatal testing.
-Her research focuses on how to facilitate autonomous decision-making, particularly in diverse cultural groups and settings, and mainly in low-middle income countries.
-Her research includes exploration of attitudes towards prenatal/genetic screening tests and termination of pregnancy for various conditions; experiences of genetic conditions/disability (thalassaemia, Down syndrome, cystic fibrosis); the role of religious, cultural and social influences; and the development of interventions, training and educational materials to support decision-making.
-Shenaz currently leads an international collaborative research network on the psychosocial aspect of genomic technologies (Hong Kong, China and Pakistan).
+My research interests are in understanding the psychological, social and ethical aspects of prenatal and genetic testing.
+My research focuses on facilitating autonomous decision-making, particularly in diverse cultural groups and settings, and mainly in low-middle income countries.
+My research includes exploration of attitudes towards prenatal and genetic testing, and termination of pregnancy for various conditions; experiences of genetic conditions/disability (thalassaemia, cystic fibrosis, Down syndrome); the role of religious, cultural and social influences; the development of interventions; and training and educational materials to support decision-making.
+I currently lead an international collaborative research network on the psychosocial aspect of genomic technologies (Hong Kong, China and Pakistan).

-Shenaz uses various research methods and has expertise in global health research, and qualitative methods using interviews, focus groups and Q-methodology.
+I use various research methods and have expertise in global health research, and qualitative methods using interviews, focus groups and Q-methodology.

-Her current research includes the development of an intervention to support relatives of children with Beta-thalassemia major in Pakistan to make informed decision about cascade screening (GtR (ukri.org)).
+My current research includes the development of an intervention to support relatives of children with Beta-thalassemia major in Pakistan to make informed decision about cascade screening (GtR (ukri.org)).
 This research includes collaborators from the Punjab Thalassaemia Prevention Project (https://ptpp.punjab.gov.pk) and the Thalassaemia Society of Pakistan (http://thalassaemia.org.pk).
-Shenaz also holds an Honorary Associate Professor research position at Fatima Jinnah Medical University, Lahore, Pakistan. (http://www.fjmu.edu.pk).
+I also hold an Honorary Associate Professor research position at Fatima Jinnah Medical University, Lahore, Pakistan. (http://www.fjmu.edu.pk).

 Qualifications